wp-cli/handbook/code-review.md

 - Github's "Files Changed" tab is a good place to leave inline comments on specific parts of the changeset.
 More general comments can be left on the pull request's "Conversation" tab.
 - The reviewer may suggest changes in the form of a pull request off of the branch being reviewed, or in comments.
 - The developer will make changes suggested, discuss the issue for clarity, and may mention the reviewer when they are satisfied with their work.
-- If a pull request needs final cleanup before merging (for example, merging master back into the feature branch so that it can merge cleanly), the reviewer can commit directly to the branch.
+- If a pull request needs final cleanup before merging, or has been abandoned, the [reviewer can commit directly to the branch](https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork/).
 However, avoid rewriting code without consultation.
 - When the reviewer is satisfied with changes, they can either merge or assign the pull request a second reviewer for merge.
 The original developer (and ideally the reviewer) should both be available for a couple days post-merge to address any issues that arise.

 ## What code review is